 Since the devices applications are running on are not directly under our control and monitoring, we need to be able to trust the system, or at least part of it.

+Multiple solutions exist, both software and hardware based.

+From secure elements to secure boot, the goal is to limit as much as possible the impact of any discovered vulnerability.
+Their implementation, both in theory and as already implemented by manufacturers, will be detailed in this document.

 Differences and similarities between our mobile POS and a banking application